The moment she grabbed my butt I knew it was over.

 I just sent your little welcome gifts to your e-mail, along with a password so you can retrieve them.
 They'll never expire, so you don't have to download them right now.
 Enjoy!

-(ALSO, if you like, I have a little book library coupon for you, just for the next hour.
-If you do not want it, that's fine!
+But as a reward for braving the mermaid, I have a special book coupon just for you, just for the next hour.
+As with all deals with handsome devils like me, if you do not want it, that's fine!
 Your free gift is still in your email.
-Coupon below!)
+But perhaps you'll find discount adventure too tantalizing to pass by...